-When I first started blogging and heard about a media kit, I was confused like you probably are right now!
-I didn’t understand the purpose of it or how it would benefit my blogging journey.
+When I started blogging and heard about a media kit, I was confused like you probably are right now!
+I didn’t understand the purpose of it or how it would benefit my journey.
 However, now I see the importance of media kits for Influencers.

 What is a Media Kit?

-A media kit is a document (one page or more) that summarizes must-know information about your blog and/or social media platforms.
-It’s a quick summary for brands to review when they’re looking for a possible collaboration and want to know your key stats.
+A media kit is a document that summarizes must-know information about your blog and social media platforms.
+As a new Influencer, an ideal length for your media kit is 1-2 pages.

 Having a media kit is the best way to show brands how serious you are about what you do.
-If you want to eventually become a full-time Influencer, then you should have one!
+If you want to eventually become a full-time Influencer, then you should have one.

 There are two options when it comes to creating a media kit.